Documentation Index

 You don’t need to write cron expressions.
 Just describe the schedule in plain language: “every weekday at 9 AM”, “every 4 hours”, “first Monday of each month.”
 Gumloop’s AI-powered scheduler converts it for you.

-Your agents can also schedule their own tasks through conversation.
-Tell your agent “remind me to check emails every weekday at 9 AM” and it creates the task itself.
+Your agents can also schedule their own triggers through conversation.
+Tell your agent “remind me to check emails every weekday at 9 AM” and it creates the trigger itself.
 Ask it to “show my active schedules” and it lists them.
 This means your agent can manage its own work over time without you touching the settings page.

 Event-Based Triggers